xumiao/pymonk/README.md

 The major architecture issue is how to distribute computations.
 Unlike map-reduce (spark), all-reduce (vowpal-wabbit), and message-passing (GraphLab), MONK follows **Alternating Direction Method of Multipliers (ADMM)** framework to distribute jobs and adopts an event-driven asynchronous approach to respond users' requests.

 MONK follows the user-locality assumption to divide the batch job with respect to end users, and updating models on users' commands.
 The leaders will merge the followers' models from time to time, and distribute back to the followers to allow community knowledge spread.
 It has been proved that the number of iterations between leaders and followers that is required to converge for ADMM is significantly smaller than most of other distributed alogrithms, e.g., parallel SGDs or *shotgun* style updating rules.
-Therefore, putting much less stress on the network infrastructure.
+Therefore, much less stress is put on the network infrastructure.

 In addition, updating models for each user is a real-time task, while merging models from followers is not that time-critical, so we put it in a near-real-time layer.
 MONK also supports a full batch-mode feature extractions layer that only executes once a while.
 These three-layer achitecture provides MONK *speeds* and *volumes*.